caolan/magery/README.md

 </html>
 ```

-When using `bindAll()` you do not need to provide `data` or `element`
+When using `bindAll()` you only need to provide the `handlers`
-options.
-The elements are found by their `data-bind` attributes, and
+argument and not the `data` or `node` arguments.
+The elements are
-the data for each element is loaded from its `data-context`
+found by their `data-bind` attributes, and the data for each element
-attribute.
+is loaded from its `data-context` attribute.

 ### Server and client example